 What Does an Accountant Do?

-What is an accountant?
-An accountant is someone who accounts for things, though it’s actually a bit more complicated than that.
-There are many different kinds of accountants and auditors who perform many different kinds of business functions.
-One kind of accountant may ensure that data-entry processes are accurate, whereas another might sit with high-level executives and provide recommendations on budgetary concerns.
-All in all, accounting careers are concerned with the financial well-being of a company, trust, nonprofit, or agency.
+An accountant accounts for things, though it’s actually a bit more complicated than that.
+There are many different kinds of accountants and auditors, so the duties and responsibility of an accountant will vary.
+One kind of accountant may ensure that data-entry processes are accurate, while another might sit with high-level executives and provide recommendations on budgetary concerns.
+All in all, the accountant job description involves tasks related to the financial well-being of a company, trust, nonprofit, or agency.

-Prepare and ensure accuracy of important business reports, such as profit and loss statements
+- Prepare and ensure the accuracy of important business reports, such as profit and loss statements

-Accountants often work in teams rather than working alone as individuals performing all accounting operations for entire companies.
-Depending on the size of a company, an accounting department may even be split up into key teams, such as reporting teams, procurement teams, or bookkeeping teams.
-A large company may employ as many as 50 to 100 people.
-Small businesses, on the other hand, will tend to lump accounting duties into an owner’s overall responsibilities.
-This means that duties typically delegated to an accountant (such as avoiding losses and gaining profits) may go ignored.
+You can expect your duties as an accountant to vary depending on the size of a company.
+One key difference at a small business is that all of the duties will often fall to one person, while at a larger firm, accountants often work in teams rather than as individuals, with each person managing one aspect of accounting operations.
+An accounting department may even be split up into key teams, such as reporting teams, procurement teams, or bookkeeping teams, that share the duties and responsibility of an accountant.
+A large company may employ as many as 50 to 100 people to handle its books, but small businesses will tend to lump accounting duties into an owner’s overall responsibilities.
+This means that duties typically delegated to an accountant (such as avoiding losses and gaining profits) may not get enough attention.
 That’s why so many small businesses choose to invest in outsourced accounting services.

 Common Types of Accountants